Promote a Better Patient Experience With the Right Medical Clinic Design

 An adequate exam room is also one that accommodates any person that the patient request be in the room with them, such as a family member, without interfering with the healthcare teams' ability to provide appropriate care.
 A good baseline is to create a room that is at least 10 feet by 10 feet and build from there as necessary.

 Keep all these goals in mind to ensure each patient receives a high level of medical care and an overall pleasant experience.
-At United Constructors of Texas, we are happy to assist you with your
+At United Constructors of Texas, we are happy to assist you with your clinic design

 and construction needs.